nliusont/predict-dean-berg-bikes/README.md

 - `model.ipynb`: Trains a random forest model and predicts the total number of trips on your target streets.

 ### Instructions
 1. Download [Citi Bike data](https://s3.amazonaws.com/tripdata/index.html).
-I downloaded `2023-citibike-tripdata.zip` and exported it the root folder.
+I downloaded `2023-citibike-tripdata.zip` and exported it to the root folder.
 If you wish to use later data, you will need to update the directory names in all the notebooks.
 2. Run `et.ipynb`.
 This notebook:
   - Extracts all trip data and compiles it into a single large df of ALL Citi Bike trips (~35M rows).
 Saved as `2023_data.pkl`
   - Compiles the unique trips into a single df.
 Saved as `unique_trips.pkl`